eclipse-platform/eclipse.platform.ui/tests/org.eclipse.ui.monitoring.tests/README.md

 -----------------

-Use the following command to run the tests via Maven: mvn clean verify -Pbuild-individual-bundles -Dmaven.test.skip=false
+Use the following command to run the tests via Maven: mvn clean verify -Pbuild-individual-bundles -DskipTests=false

 See [https://wiki.eclipse.org/Platform_UI/How_to_Contribute#Unit_Testing][2] for more information.